 How to get more high-quality ceramides with the help of skincare products?
 Ceramides are lipids (fats) and can be added to products in synthetic form, as plant extracts, or using high-ceramide vegetable oils.
 Here at LUMI, we prefer the latter method.
 Hemp oil contains several ceramides, omega-3, and omega-6 polyunsaturated fatty acids that the human body cannot produce.
 We avoid excess energy consumption and over-processing raw materials while ensuring our products are efficient.
 Ceramides are great for addressing extremely sensitive, extremely dry, or atopic skin.

 Most LUMI products have hemp oil in them.

-How to keep the skin`s microbiota healthy and vital?
-Firstly, less is more!
-Maintain an optimal skincare regimen and avoid extremes, too many different products, toxic ingredients, and harsh treatments.
+- Keep in mind, less is more!
+Maintain an optimal skincare regimen and avoid extremes.
+Avoid using too many different products, toxic ingredients, and extreme treatments like mechanical exfoliation.
 For example, do not mechanically exfoliate your skin!

 - Use hermetically sealed cosmetics in pump bottles – they do not need strong preservatives.